foresightyj/FHT.Nullify/README.md

 Originally, I have a set of services which are invoked directly.
 Recently we are migrating them into a RPC services using protobuf-net.Grpc.
 Originally we return null to indicate something really is not there but now we get empty non-null objects like the one above.

 This util will help you convert a non-null objects with all public properties/fields equal to their default values back to null.
-Of course you have to explicity call the extension method, but it is much easier than checking all props/fields manually youself.
+Of course you have to explicity call the extension method, but it is much easier than checking all props/fields manually yourself.

 ![demo](./demo.png "demo")